rchu02/ACIT-2420-Assignment-1/README.md

 ```
 doctl compute droplet list --format Name,PublicIPv4 | grep <droplet name>
 ```
-- `doctl compute droplet list`: Shows a list of all droplets on your account[^3].
+- `doctl compute droplet list`: Shows a list of all Droplets on your account[^3].
-Make sure to have the IPv4 for the next task to connect to your new droplet.
+Make sure to have the IPv4 for the next task to connect to your new Droplet.

 <img src="assests/confirm.png" alt="ssh_list" width="450"/>

-You have now completed in making your droplet.
+You have now completed in making your Droplet.

 ## Task 5: Connecting the droplet using the VM
 You will now connect to your new droplet by using the VM.

 1. **Initial log in**

-Now run the command,
+Run the command,
 ```
-ssh -i .ssh/doctl-key <Username>@<Public IPv4 Address>
+ssh -i ~/.ssh/doctl-key <Username>@<Public IPv4 Address>
 ```
 You should now be logged in the VM.